klust/LUMI-BE-training-materials/docs/intro-evolving/01_Architecture.md

 [HLRS is building the Hunter cluster based on AMD MI300A](https://www.hlrs.de/news/detail/exascale-supercomputing-is-coming-to-stuttgart) as a transitional system to their first exascale-class system Herder that will become operational by 2027.
+The fact that the chip has recently been selected for the Hunter development system also indicates that even if no successor using the same techniques to combine GPU and CPU compute dies and memory would be made, there should at least be a successor that towards software behaves very similarly.

 Intel at some point has shown only very conceptual drawings of its Falcon Shores chip which it calls an XPU, but those drawings suggest that that chip will also support some low-bandwidth